hxtree/galaxyops/packages/README.md

-# @org-apis
+# @org-packages

-Contains various organization api services for other systems to call.
+Contains deployable organization packages.
+Each package may deploy one or more services.

-MUST not contain any interconnected platform contructs that are used as the fundemental bases to make multiple applications work.
+As to prevent interservice dependencies, these packages MUST not contain any interconnected platform contructs that are used as the fundemental bases to make multiple applications work.
+Instead, those should be placed in platform.